Sonora27/syriatel_churn_classification_analysis/readme.md

 * My highest-scoring of my Decision Tree models ended up with a recall score of .762.

 ### Random Forest
-* My two best models ended up being Random Forest models.
+* My two Random Forest models were able to achieve my highest recall scores.
 One had a recall score of .820 and the other had a recall score of .828.

 ### Voting Classifier
 * Using hard voting, my VotingClassifier ended up with a recall score of .754.